How to remove a zipper and install a new zipper

 Hey y’all – it’s the last post of mending month here, and I’ve got a quicky on how to replace a zipper.
 Because PUPPY.
 Sigh.
-If you follow me on Instagram, you know we got a Cane Corso puppy we named Dany.
-And Dany is ginormous (at current writing, she’s 8 months old and 80 lbs) and she has destroyed some things with her puppy teething/destruction phase.
+If you follow me on Instagram, you know we got a puppy recently.
+And she has destroyed some things with her puppy teething/destruction phase.
 Like this pillow.
 She chewed off the zipper and the removed all the stuffing.

 So, here’s how I fixed it.
 This general process (remove old zipper, sew new one in) will work no matter what kind of thing the zipper was in, but you may have to unpick more seams to get to the zipper if, say, it’s in a pants fly or a lined skirt or dress.

 I also made a short video of the process, which you can watch below or on YouTube here if it doesn’t load below for some reason.